Welcome To The LRC

 Working on the computers

 The atmosphere in the LRC is warm and welcoming with an expectation of mutual respect promoted.
-Like the rest of the new school building the environment is clean and new.
 Users are expected to look after the facilities ensuring that no furniture or equipment is damaged.
-Users are expected to respect the needs of others.
+Users are also expected to respect the needs of others.
 Disruptive behaviour will not be tolerated.

 No eating and drinking is allowed in the LRC, except for water.
 No liquids are allowed near the computers.
 Headphones are allowed to aid independent study.

-For the latest information on the library, or for any enquires, please do not hesitate to contact our Library Assistant, Mrs C Menzies, on the following e-mail address -
+For the latest information on the library, or for any enquiries, please do not hesitate to contact our Library Assistant, Mrs C Menzies, on the following e-mail address -